Baluarte de Santiago

-The Baluarte de Santiago (Spanish for "Bastion of Santiago"), also known as the bastion of gunpowder, is located on Street Francisco Canal S/N, between Avenues Gómez Farías and 16 septiembre, in the port city of Veracruz, Veracruz, Mexico.
+The Baluarte de Santiago (Spanish for "Bastion of Santiago"), also known as the Bastion of Gunpowder, is located on Street Francisco Canal S/N, between Avenues Gómez Farías and 16 Septiembre, in the port city of Veracruz, Veracruz, Mexico.

-It is the only surviving bastion of nine that guard the port of pirate and corsairs attacks.
+It is the only surviving bastion of nine that guards the port of pirate and corsairs attacks.

 History

 It is a military building that was completed in 1635.
 The Baluarte de Santiago was part of the construction of seven bastions that would form the defensive system of the walled city of Veracruz.
 The bastion was located at the southern tip of the walled city, off the coast of the Gulf of Mexico.
-Between the 17th and 19th century, the system of bastions protected the city from pirate attacks.
+Between the 17th and 19th centuries, the system of bastions protected the city from pirate attacks.

-In 1990, the bastion was conditioned to become a museum, which opened in 1991 and remained and has remained as such since then, being called now Museo Baluarte de Santiago.
+In 1990, the bastion was conditioned to become a museum, which opened in 1991 and remained and has remained as such since then, being called Museo Baluarte de Santiago.